gabyvs/gabyvs.github.io/posts/pwa2.md

 The next question I need to answer is: which technologies, frameworks and tools I am going to use to build this?

 I have already decided to try out Angular 4 and Angular Material 2.
-I'm not entirely sure if I would need Ionic on top of that, because I don't need to create a native app, but instead only a PWA that runs on the browser... but well, it's a possibility.
+I'm not entirely sure if I would need Ionic on top of that, but they integrate with Angular 4 out of the box, so I will probably try it out.

 Regarding the backend, simple database for storage and deployment of my files, I think I will try Firebase because I want to try it out some Google products.
 But, apparently there are some cool alternatives out there, although some of them I would need to combine with my own database or other things...
 Here